ocPortal Tutorial: Customising what's on the menus

-- tree (the default type, for side-placed menus where branches can be contracted and expanded as drawers; supports multiple-levels)
+- tree (for side-placed menus where branches can be contracted and expanded as drawers; supports multiple-levels)

 - popup (a very nice type for side-placed menus where branches may popup as overlays by hovering the mouse over other branches; supports multiple-levels)

 - dropdown (a nice type for top-placed menus, similar to dropdown menus on Windows applications; supports multiple-levels)

 - top (a very simple single-layered type for top-placed menus that provides the same look as the Admin Zone uses for navigation between sections; does not support multiple-levels)

 - select (select menu items via a dropdown list; does not support multiple-levels)

 The menus themselves aren't saved against how the data is to be used, but for usability reasons ocPortal will adapt the menu interface a bit depending on the context you're editing for (i.e. the edit menu button will open up the menu editor in with an interface optimised for how the menu was displayed for that instance).

 Links to edit a panel page and to edit managed menus

 Your panel pages by default are just Comcode pages that use the block tag for arrangement of blocks such as the 'login/personal-stats block' (side_personal_stats), and the managed menu block, 'side_stored_menu'.
 Blocks are described in the 'Advanced custom pages of information (via Comcode)' tutorial, but basically, you can use any of the blocks that begin with the name 'side_' on your panel pages to add dynamic elements, as well as any Comcode (Comcode menus are actually created using the Comcode 'menu' tag).
 To edit a panel page, make sure you are logged in as a staff member and click the 'edit page' link underneath the pages as they are seen.